 The fire alarm system and fire-fighting equipment in the residence halls are for your protection.
 Tampering with smoke detectors, sprinkler heads, sprinkler piping, alarm boxes, and fire extinguishers are prohibited.
 Remember, this is your life safety equipment.
 You will be held accountable and liable for any damage that may endanger the lives of other residents.
 Hanging items from the sprinkler head or pipes is prohibited.

-Fire alarms may be set off in residence halls accidentally or due to tampering.
+Fire alarms may be set off in ANY Georgetown University occupied buildings accidentally or due to tampering.
 How do you know if it is a false alarm?
 You don't!
 So get out!